Synthesizing Scoring Functions for Rankings Using Symbolic Gradient Descent: Introduction

 \section{Introduction}

-Rankings play an essential role, from personal life choices to business decisions: They are prevalent in sports, where journalists and fans attempt to rank anything and anyone from teams to coaches and individual players.
+Rankings play an essential role, from personal life choices to business decisions: they are prevalent in sports, where journalists and fans attempt to rank anything and anyone from teams to coaches and individual players.
 They help shoppers decide which product to purchase and let travelers more quickly identify the right hotel or flight ticket.
-Top-ranked universities attract applications from the best students in a matching process driven by university rankings \cite{csranking, usnews} and a university's ranking of applicants.
-And there exists a rich history of algorithms for problems like $k$-shortest paths \cite{1971-managementscience-yen, 1998-siamjc-eppstein, 1999-wae-jimenez} and of database research on top-$k$ queries \cite{2008-acmcs-ilyas, 2019-sigmodrec-rahul} and ranked enumeration or \emph{any}-$k$ queries \cite{2021-icdt-deep, 2021-icdt-bourhis, 2020-pvldb-tziavelis, 2021-pvldb-tziavelis, 2022-icde-tziavelis}.
+Top-ranked universities attract applications from the best students in a matching process driven by university rankings \cite{csrankings, usnews}.
+And there exists a rich history of algorithms for problems like $k$-shortest paths \cite{1971-managementscience-yen, 1998-siamjc-eppstein, 1999-wae-jimenez}, top-$k$ queries \cite{2008-acmcs-ilyas, 2019-sigmodrec-rahul}, and ranked enumeration or \emph{any}-$k$ queries \cite{2021-icdt-deep, 2021-icdt-bourhis, 2020-pvldb-tziavelis, 2021-pvldb-tziavelis, 2022-icde-tziavelis}.

-While that previous work focused on performance and complexity aspects for computing the ranked output of a non-trivial query, we instead are interested in questions related to the emerging topic of algorithmic fairness: Given a ranking \emph{without} the function used to create it, \textbf{can we efficiently synthesize linear scoring functions that explain it well?} The following example illustrates this idea.
+When a ranking is published without a ranking function, or when the process of obtaining a ranking is opaque, it raises questions around algorithmic decision making and fairness.
+To this end, we are interested in \textbf{efficiently synthesizing simple linear scoring functions that approximate it well}.

 \begin{example}[NBA MVP selection] Every year, the NBA's Most Valuable Player (MVP) is selected by a panel of sportswriters and broadcasters from the US and Canada.
 Each panelist chooses their top-5 players, assigning them 10, 7, 5, 3, and 1 points, respectively.
-The final ranking, and thus the MVP, is determined based on the point total.
-Even though the voting protocol is public, it does not reveal how individual player features impacted it, e.g., offensive vs defensive skills.
-Even the panelists themselves may not be able to definitively and quantitatively answer this question.
+The final ranking, and thus the MVP, is based on point totals.
+This protocol does not reveal how player features impacted the process, and a panelist may not be able to quantitatively derive why they placed one player above another.

 For each player, a wealth of data exists, including feature attributes such as points scored ($P$), rebounds ($R$), assists ($A$), steals ($S$), and blocks ($B$).
-Using these five attributes, our system \RankExplain can produce an explanation ``when sorting NBA players by scoring function $0.02R + 0.14A + 0.84B$ ($0.1R + 0.36A + 0.54B$ for z-score normalized data), the panelists' top-3 ranking among all players who got at least one vote can be recovered exactly.''
+Using these five attributes, our system \RankHow determines that when sorting by scoring function $0.02R + 0.14A + 0.84B$, the panelists' top-3 ranking among all players who received at least one vote can be recovered exactly.